 Fig. 5.
-The equivalent Smith predictor compensation scheme in case the delay is commutative No packet losses occur in the communication network.
+The equivalent Smith predictor compensation scheme in case the delay is commutative

+- 1. In the network all control and measurement information is sent in a single packet. - 2.
+The process is assumed to be fast.
+The sampling time necessary to capture all relevant process dynamics is significantly smaller than the network induced delay.
+(If the sampling time necessary to capture all process dynamics is larger than the network induced delay, then the delay will have a similar effect on QoP of the control system as a small additional measurement error. - No packet losses occur in the communication network.

 In the following sections the two delay compensation strategies will be presented.
 First, the compensation strategy based on the Smith predictor will be introduced, and next the robust control theory based approach will be presented.
 In order to facilitate understanding, the synthesis of both is done in continuous time.
 For implementation the obtained controllers should be discretized.
 If assumption (2) above holds, the results for the discrete case will be similar.

-3.1 Smith predictor based approach The delay compensation scheme of the Smith predictor is shown in Fig. 4.
+3.1 Smith predictor based approach

+The delay compensation scheme of the Smith predictor is shown in Fig. 4.
 In the figure, minor feedback loops have been introduced around the conventional controller.

 In order to see how the scheme works, let us proceed to analyze the time-delay compensator assuming that there are no model errors in the scheme (process model and a time delay are known exactly) and that the time delays are commutative.
 This means that the delayed process measurement and the delayed process output estimate are equivalent, $y{delayed} = y{delayed}^$.
+Then observe that the signal reaching the controller is a corrected error signal given by:

+$$\varepsilon_c = r - y{delayed} + y{delayed}^ - y{non-delayed}^$$ (11)

+or

+$$\varepsilon_c = r - y{non-delayed}^$$

+(12)

-Then observe that the signal reaching the controller is a corrected error signal given by: $$\varepsilon_c = r - y{delayed} + y{delayed}^ - y{non-delayed}^$$ (11) or $$\varepsilon_c = r - y{non-delayed}^$$ (12) That is the error signal that reaches the controller is calculated on the basis of the non-delayed estimate of the process output.
+That is the error signal that reaches the controller is calculated on the basis of the non-delayed estimate of the process output.
 Implying, as a result, that the block diagram in Fig. 4 is equivalent to that shown in Fig. 5.
 The net result of introducing minor loops is therefore to eliminate the time delay factor from the feedback loop where it causes stability problems, and move it outside the loop where it has no effect on closed-loop stability.

 The scheme works well as long as the process model and the time delay are known.
 In the case of modeling errors, the performance of the Smith predictor decreases.
 In addition, the Smith predictor scheme is designed for constant time delays and therefore may not perform as well for systems with time delays that significantly vary over time.

-To increase the robustness of the Smith predictor so that it is more suitable for the NCS environment where time delay varies, we use the following delay estimate obtained on the basis of the upper-bound delay value.
-This delay estimate was originally proposed by Wang, et al., (1994) to represent uncertain delays in the H{∞} framework in the design of robust controllers.
+To increase the robustness of the Smith predictor so that it is more suitable for the NCS environment where time delay varies, we use the following delay estimate obtained on the basis of the upperbound delay value.
+This delay estimate was originally proposed by Wang, $et\ al.$, (1994) to represent uncertain delays in the H{∞} framework in the design of robust controllers.

 In continuous time, the delay can be approximated by:

-$$e^{-z\Delta s} \approx 1 - \frac{UBD \cdot s}{1 + \frac{UBD}{3.645} s} \Delta, |\Delta| \le 1$$ (13) Where Δ describes uncertainty, and UBD is the upper bound delay.
+$$e^{-t\Delta s} \approx 1 - \frac{(UBD_1 + UBD_2) \cdot s}{1 + (UBD_1 + UBD_2) \cdot s/3.465} \Delta$$ (13)

+Where Δ describes uncertainty, and UBD is the upper bound delay.